tompurl/scrugar/README.rst

 This project consists of the following:

-* Functions and aliases that make it easier to manage screen sessions
+* Functions and aliases that make it easier to manage Screen sessions
 * A set of Screen "profile" files

-99% of the screen users that I know have one file for setting Screen preferences, ``~/.screenrc``.
+99% of the Screen users that I know have one file for setting Screen preferences, ``~/.screenrc``.
 For me though, this didn't work because I like to have different terminal sessions available for different types of tasks.